 “In .…. men with low testosterone levels, testosterone treatment was associated with decreased mortality compared with no testosterone treatment.”
 (Journal of Clinical Endocrinology and Metabolism, 2012)

-With respect to hGH (human growth hormone) which is only recommended for patients who have been shown to be deficient based on strict FDA guidelines
+only recommended for patients who have been shown to be deficient based on strict FDA guidelines

 “…relatively high circulating IGF-I (growth hormone) bioactivity in elderly men is associated with extended survival and with reduced cardiovascular risk.”
 (Journal of Clinical Endocrinology and Metabolism 2008)